gitnacho/docs/docs/ui/ng-components/ng-Chart/Series/styling.md

 ## Styling with Palettes

 Another option for styling of the chart series is to use Palettes.
 Depending on the count of series you have defined in your chart, you can add as many palettes as needed and change several visual parameters of the series.
 A single palette can contain multiple {% typedoc_link classes:PaletteEntry %} instances.
-When declaring the {% typedoc_link classes:Palette %} instances, set their {% typedoc_link classes:Palette,member:seriesName%} and set the **`tkCartesianPalette`** directive when used with {% typedoc_link classes:RadCartesianChart %} (or **`tkPiePalette`** for {% typedoc_link classes:RadPieChart %}).
+When declaring the {% typedoc_link classes:Palette %} instances, set their {% typedoc_link classes:Palette,member:seriesName %} and set the **`tkCartesianPalette`** directive when used with {% typedoc_link classes:RadCartesianChart %} (or **`tkPiePalette`** for {% typedoc_link classes:RadPieChart %}).
 Also for each {% typedoc_link classes:PaletteEntry %} instance set the **`tkCartesianPaletteEntry`** directive when used with {% typedoc_link classes:RadCartesianChart %} (or **`tkPiePaletteEntry`** for {% typedoc_link classes:RadPieChart %}).
 Each **`PaletteEntry`** is essentially a property bag which holds the values that are used to style the associated series.
 The following properties are exposed by a `PaletteEntry` object:

-* {% typedoc_link classes:PaletteEntry,member:fillColor%}
+* {% typedoc_link classes:PaletteEntry,member:fillColor %}
-* {% typedoc_link classes:PaletteEntry,member:strokeColor%}
+* {% typedoc_link classes:PaletteEntry,member:strokeColor %}
-* {% typedoc_link classes:PaletteEntry,member:strokeWidth%}
+* {% typedoc_link classes:PaletteEntry,member:strokeWidth %}

 To better illustrate the usage of Palettes, we will use a scenario with three series of different kind which are customized.
 Just like with all angular 'pages' let's start with the `Component` in which we will place our {% typedoc_link classes:RadCartesianChart %} instance.
 We create a basic angular `Component` that contains a collection of objects provided by an custom service, which will be used by the chart to provide intuitive data visualization.